Now, this is the last part of our movies made in Barcelona series:

 When the young protagonist follows his first victim, a pretty redhead selling plums for the alleged streets of Paris, he is actually walking down the narrow paved streets of the Gothic Quarter; for instance the Carrer del Bisbe, Carrer de Sant Sever or Plaça Felip Neri, where he eventually kills the young prisoner of passion that lights up his scent.
 Likewise, where Jean-Baptiste later discovers a perfume shop for the first time.

 More specifically, its the central square which is shown in the final scene of The Perfume, in which a single drop of fragrance that Jean-Baptiste has created (mixing all the scents of his beautiful and unfortunate victims) leads the angry citizens of Grasse; who were about to behead Jean Baptiste, to fall in love and forgive him.

 Find your accommodation now!

-The cousins share a history of conflict since their childhood, to which the film refers several times.
-Ted and Fred develop relationships with various single women in Barcelona, and experience the negative reactions of some of the community’s residents regarding Fred’s presence.
+The cousins share a history of conflict since their childhood.
+Ted and Fred develop relationships with various single women in Barcelona; and experience the negative reactions of some of the community’s residents regarding Fred’s presence.
 Ted also faces possible problems with his American employer, and with the concept of attraction to physical beauty.

-• Avda Reina Maria Cristina, Montjuïc; the Cathedral; Roman Walls; the Columbus Monument; Passeig de Gràcia; Palau de la Música; El Born; Hospital de Sant Pau”
+We can watch throughout the movie different corners of Barcelona, such as Avda Reina Maria Cristina, Montjuïc; the Cathedral; Roman Walls; the Columbus Monument; Passeig de Gràcia; Palau de la Música; El Born; and Hospital de Sant Pau.